 4. Type the number of the required resource group.
+The following appears in the command shell:

 '''

-Avamar file system client has been already configured for selected cluster group 'selected_group_name' Do you want to register selected cluster resource group with Avamar server (y/n) [y]:
+Avamar file system client has been already configured for selected

+cluster group 'selected_group_name'

+Do you want to register selected cluster resource group with Avamar

+server (y/n) [y]:

 '''